MohamadHarastani/TemplateLearning/README.md

 - IMOD (we tested with v 4.11.15, but we believe that any version should be compatible)
 - Conda (miniconda should be fine)
 - Cuda (we tested with 10.2 and 11.4, if you manage to install Eman2 and Parakeet you should be fine)
+- Hardware: essentially, at least one NVIDIA GPU card is needed.
+We tested code on a basic workstation: Dell Precision 5820, Intel(R) Xeon(R) W-2145 CPU @ 3.70GHz, 96 GB DDR4 RAM, 2 X NVIDIA RTX A6000 or NVIDIA Quadro RTX 8000
 ### Installation
 Make sure you have IMOD and Cuda executables in your path
 ```